kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## How to run an older Kubernetes version with minikube ?

+You do not need to download an older minikube to run an older kubernetes version.
-You can create a minikube cluster with  exact Kubernetes version you desire using
+You can create a Kubenretes cluster with any version you desire using `--kubernetes-version` flag.

-for Example to run an old Kubernetes version, you do NOT need to download an older minikube version. you can simply do :
+Example:

 ```bash
 minikube start --kubernetes-version=v1.15.0